openmm/openmmforcefields/README.md

 from openforcefield.topology import Molecule molecule = Molecule.from_smiles('c1ccccc1')
 # Create the GAFF template generator
-from openmoltools.forcefield_generators import GAFFTemplateGenerator gaff = GAFFTemplateGenerator(molecules=molecule)
+from openmmforcefields.generators import GAFFTemplateGenerator gaff = GAFFTemplateGenerator(molecules=molecule)
 # Create an OpenMM ForceField object with AMBER ff14SB and TIP3P with compatible ions
 from simtk.openmm.app import ForceField forcefield = ForceField('amber/protein.ff14SB.xml', 'amber/tip3p_standard.xml', 'amber/tip3p_HFE_multivalent.xml')
 # Register the GAFF template generator
-forcefield.registerTemplateGenerator(gaff)
+forcefield.registerTemplateGenerator(gaff.generator)
 # You can now parameterize an OpenMM Topology object that contains the specified molecule.
 # forcefield will load the appropriate GAFF parameters when needed, and antechamber
 # will be used to generate small molecule parameters on the fly.